hon

 • Are exposed to 20 to 25 acts of violence per hour on Saturday morning TV programs intended for children.

-See Adults and Children Act Against Violence website for more information. - off-site link
+See Adults and Children Act Against Violence website for more information.

 This can be true of music as well.
 For some, a steady auditory diet of radio rock and roll is too much for their minds.
 Dr. Joel Robertson’s advances the idea that music effects brain chemistry, and so the type and intensity of the music one listens to can lead to depression and other disorders in some persons, and some children.

-An analysis of major studies on the effectiveness of medication and cogntive-behavioral therapy in treating depression revealed that, in the majority of cases, cognitive therapy was as effective as medication in the treatment of major depression, some studies showing a slight advantage to cognitive therapy over medication.
+An anlysis of major studies on the effectiveness of medication and cogntive-behavioral therapy in treating depression revealed that, in the majority of cases, cognitive therapy was as effective as medication in the treatment of major depression, some studies showing a slight advantage to cognitive therapy over medication.
 DeRubeis, R. (1997, May).
 A second group of researchers reached similar conclusions.
 (Cris-Cristoph, 1996).

 1. cognitive processes influence emotion, motivation, nd behavior; and